ThomasRoca/Lecture-Columbia-Science-Po-2017/README.md

 ##  DataDriven development (1h30)

+**Seminar organization**: 1h30: 3x 20 mins presentations + 10 mins QA

+Whether they are massive - big data - or more traditional (census, household surveys, administrative data, etc.), we are the witness of the explosion of the use of data for decision and policy making; first within the private sector then in the administration and lately at the crossroads between sectors and public affairs (e.g. Cambridge analytics, project google election, Facebook monitoring fake news etc.)

+Algorithms now "make decisions" based on real time data.
+But these algorithms are mostly black boxes, parsing and computing data that are not open data (which providers have never been so centralized - GAFA, etc.).
+This raises societal and democratic challenges.

+Are we entereing a Post-StatistiK world?
+What seems obvisous today is that data and statistics production are no longer a State monoply.
+What are the promises and challenges of the data revolution ?

 ### 1. Data driven development
 - 	More efficient administration/companies ?
 -   Towards more accountable State ?